connorfcruz/cruz-connor-portfolio/docs/networking/assignment5.md

 Similarly to netstat, netcat involves Layer 4 of the OSI, but it actually uses this layer to transfer information.
 Specifically, it uses the TCP protocol to deliver messages between the two endpoint devices, sending and receiving packets.

-### Roadmap Explanation and Evaluation

-To be inserted once project is finished

 ## Reflection

 Through the *Data Movement and Types of Networks* activity, students learned the process by which data travels in a network and in what form that data is transferred.
 Students began to explore data travel by first examining the structure of a LAN (local area network), and how data is transferred within it.
 Next, The OSI layers were learned about to both contextualize data travel and generalize it to the internet as a whole.
 Learning the four TCP/IP layers allowed protocols to be applied to the different OSI layers, and using this broadened understanding of data transfer, data was actually transferred and received between two local devices.
 To see how this type of data was transferred, base conversions were also covered, showing how any data which is transferred over the internet is interpreted as bits.
 Knowledge of data transfer, especially the OSI layers, can help in real world networking drastically, as all problems in sending or receiving data can be traced back to specific layers of the OSI model, and problems can be dealt with on that level, narrowing them down.
 Knowledge of data transfer can also help common people to better set up networks, including options such as failsafe connections (connections to multiple devices to ensure that if one fails, a connection can still be made).
 A reasonable next step to take is examining protocols in further depth or exploring more how the internet outside of a LAN functions.
 Citations for this page include the various assignments assigned in AP Networking, as well as the Ubuntu VM.